PM Modi holds first bilateral meeting with President Biden; discusses Indo-Pacific, climate and COVID | Politics

 - United States

-Prime Minister Narendra Modi on Friday described as ''outstanding'' his first bilateral meeting with US President Joe Biden who said the Indo-US relationship is destined to be ''stronger, closer and tighter” as they discussed a wide range of issues, including combating COVID-19, climate change, trade and the Indo-Pacific.
+Prime Minister Narendra Modi on Friday described as ''outstanding'' his first bilateral meeting with US President Joe Biden who said the Indo-US relationship is destined to be ''stronger, closer and tighter” as the two leaders discussed a wide range of issues, including combating COVID-19, climate change, trade and the Indo-Pacific.

 President Biden, who welcomed Prime Minister Modi in the Oval Office of the White House said that today they are starting a new chapter in US-India relationship.